-In order to support the new data representations, we experimented with new paper formats, such as pages with empty staffs, pages with simple parallel lines defining the timeline of musical events, and graph paper for drawing graphs.
+In order to support the new data representations, we experimented with new paper formats, such as pages with empty staffs, pages with simple parallel lines defining the timeline of musical events (Figure 13), and graph paper for drawing graphs (Figure 14).
 We also prototyped paper layouts that mix multiple data representations, e.g., pages with strips of graph paper lying over staffs with regular notation, printed from the computer.
-These layouts and their models in the computer were created manually by the researchers although several composers asked to be able to create their own.
+These layouts and their online models were created manually by the researchers although several composers asked to be able to create their own.